DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 - **throw and throws**: How to explicitly throw exceptions and declare exception-throwing methods.
 - **Custom Exceptions**: How to create your own exception classes.
 - **Error vs Exception**: The differences between critical errors and manageable exceptions.

-Each section is designed to be self-contained so you can work on them independently.

 Enjoy exploring Java's exception handling mechanisms!